tmarkec/Lake-dippers/README.md

 ## User Experience (UX)
 - ### User stories
 #### 1. First time visitor goals
-- As a first time visitor, I want to understand purpose of this site and to easily navigate through it.
+- As a first time visitor, I want to understand purpose of this site and to easily navigate through it
 - As a first time visitor, I want to be able to find pictures &/or user stories to
-   further explain their work to me.
+   further confirm their work to me
  - As a first time visitor, I want to be able to see where they are based and get options for how to get in contact with them, e.g. their social links/a contact form
 ####  2. Returning visitor goals